AvianFlu/ncp/README.md

 ## Programmatic usage

 Programmatic usage of `ncp` is just as simple.
+The only argument to the completion callback is a possible error.

 ```javascript
 var ncp = require('ncp').ncp;